roam-qgis/Roam/docs/source/install/melton_install.rst

 Connection String Setup
 ++++++++++++++++++++++++++++++++

-Roam needs the connection string configured in different places in order to connect to the server correctly.
+Roam needs the connection string to the local and remote server configured in different places in order to connect correctly.

 These places include: